DataDog/apps/examples/sentiment/README.md

 # Usage

-Once inside this folder, install all the necessary packages by navigating to the containing folder with your CLI of choice and running `npm i`.
+Once inside this folder, install all the necessary packages with your CLI of choice by running `npm i`.

 After that has completed, run `npm start` to get a local instance of the application running on your machine, take note of the port its using, we're going to assume it's using `3000` going forward.